theengs/gateway/docs/prerequisites/hardware.md

 # Hardware

-You can [install](../install/install) Theengs Gateway on various hardware as long as they have a BLE module.
+You can [install](../install/install) Theengs Gateway on various hardware as long as they have a Bluetooth Low Energy (BLE) module.

 The project is primarily developed for Linux, with the Raspberry Pi as a reference platform.